update Updated

 These pairings bring together national or transboundary basin organisations, national administrations responsible for water resource management in Africa, Latin America, Europe and Asia, as well as civil society organisations and scientific and technical partners.
 They strengthen cooperation and the sharing of experience to develop their skills in IWRM at the basin level.

-A selection committee meeting was held on 25 January 2026 in Dakar, Senegal, on the sidelines of the preparatory meeting for the United Nations Water Conference to be held from 2 to 4 December 2026, to select the Asian, Latin American and African peers of the project selected to receive a grant.
+A selection committee meeting was held on 25 January 2026 in Dakar, Senegal, on the sidelines of the preparatory meeting for the United Nations Water Conference (to be held from 2 to 4 December 2026 in the United Arab Emirates), to select the African, Asian and Latin American peers of the project to receive a financial support.
 A total of 49 peers were selected as beneficiaries, with the aim of achieving geographical balance in the distribution of these funds.
 The activities of the partnerships for integrated water resources management around the world at the basin level include: financing mechanisms, data sharing and Water Information Systems (WIS), legal and institutional frameworks, concerted governance, stakeholder participation, adaptation to climate change, etc.

 The P2P project was presented at the Team Europe Initiative meeting on transboundary water management in Africa (TEI-TWM) on 28 January, during which a Memorandum of Understanding (MoU) was signed between the members of a twinning arrangement: